-If you're getting divorced and you're envisioning a future filled with courtroom battles and skyrocketing attorney's fees, you may not be seeing the whole picture.
-If you and your spouse can obtain a more peaceful and cheaper divorce, called a “poor man’s divorce” or “uncontested divorce,” if you share a desire to avoid conflict and the ability to work together, you may be able to get an "uncontested divorce" and move on with your life more quickly.
+If you're getting divorced and you're envisioning a future filled with courtroom battles and sky-high attorney's fees, you may not be seeing the whole picture.
+You and your spouse can obtain a more peaceful and cheaper divorce, called a “poor man’s divorce” or “uncontested divorce,” if you share a desire to avoid conflict and are willing work together.
+An uncontested divorce is less expensive and will allow you to move on with your life more quickly than a traditional divorce.

-This article will explain uncontested divorces in Missouri.
-If you still have questions after reading this article, you should consult with an experienced family law attorney.
+This article explains the process to obtain an uncontested divorce in Missouri.
+If you still have questions after reading this article, you should consult with an experienced family law attorney in your area.

 There are two basic ways to get an uncontested divorce in Missouri:

-If the "petitioner" (the spouse who asks for the divorce) files and serves divorce papers on the "respondent" (the other spouse), the respondent has a set amount of time in which he or she must file a responsive pleading like an “answer.”
-If the respondent doesn't file or serve responsive papers, then the respondent is "in default" and the case is set for an uncontested final hearing.
-The problem with this approach is that in Missouri, you can't get money from the other side by a default judgment.
+Once a "petitioner" (the spouse who asks for the divorce) files and serves divorce papers on the "respondent" (the other spouse), the respondent has a set amount of time in which he or she must file a responsive pleading like an “answer.”
+If the respondent doesn't file responsive papers, then the respondent is "in default" and your case will be set for an uncontested final hearing.
+Even if your spouse fails to show up to the final hearing, you can obtain a divorce through a default proceeding.

 You can only file for divorce in Missouri if you meet the residency requirements.
-Either you or your spouse has to have been a resident of Missouri for at least 90 days before you file the divorce papers.
+Either you or your spouse must have been a resident of Missouri for at least 90 days before you file the divorce papers.

 There are very detailed laws and instructions for getting divorced in Missouri, and you must follow them exactly.
-In addition, you will have to fill out many divorce-related forms in your case.
+You’ll have to fill out several divorce-related forms in your case.
 Take your time and work carefully.
 Type everything on a computer print neatly.
 If you rush through the papers and make mistakes, the judge may have questions or concerns about your paperwork and might call you to appear in court for a final hearing to address the problems.
 If the mistakes are serious enough, they could impact your divorce.

 The divorce process starts when the petitioner (or co-petitioners, if both spouses are filing a joint petition) completes the correct set of forms.
 (See Official Divorce Forms (Petitioner).)
-The forms can be obtained online or through the clerk of court at your courthouse.
-Make sure you use the right forms.
-Don't be afraid to ask the clerks questions, but do understand that they aren't able to give you legal advice.
+The forms can be obtained online or through your local court clerk.
+It’s important that you use the right forms.
+Although you can ask the court clerks basic questions, a clerk can’t give you legal advice.

-The petitioner and co-petitioners will need to prepare a petition (the document that officially starts the divorce) and a parenting plan (if the couple has underage children).
+The petitioner and co-petitioners will need to prepare a petition (the document that officially starts the divorce), summons, financial disclosures, and a parenting plan (if the couple has underage children).
 In some locations, more documents—like a family court information sheet—might be required.
 Furthermore, if the spouses have children, additional documents, such as child support worksheets, will be necessary.

 Now, in the case of a regular, non-joint petition divorce, the papers have to be served on the respondent.
 This means that the petitioner has to get a copy of the forms to the respondent by official means, like U.S. Mail or by having a law enforcement officer or professional process server hand over the documents.
 The petitioner also has to obtain proof of service, meaning either the respondent or the process server has to sign a document admitting that service happened.
 The petitioner then files the proof of service with the clerk.

 Once a petition and summons have been filed and properly served, the respondent generally has a 20 to 30-day window in which to file an answer to the petition.
 If the respondent doesn't do this, the respondent is in default and the case will be set for a final hearing.
 There are a number of reasons why the respondent might not file an answer.
 It could be simple negligence, or it could be because the spouses talked and agreed on the terms of the divorce after the petition was served.

-If the respondent files an answer agreeing to everything in the divorce petition, there is a 30-day waiting period before your divorce can be granted in Missouri.
-This means that even if you and your spouse were co-petitioners, the court can't grant a divorce until at least 30 days after the petition is filed.
+If the respondent files an answer agreeing to everything in the divorce petition, there is a still a 30-day waiting period before your divorce can be granted in Missouri.
+This means that even if you and your spouse were co-petitioners, the court won’t grant a divorce until at least 30 days after the petition is filed.
 This waiting period can be very helpful if you need to finish settling your regular, non-joint petition divorce case.
 If you reach an agreement, you can memorialize it in writing and submit it to the judge at the final hearing.